Earplug: Noise Reduction Rating (NRR)

 Painful discomfort occurs at approximately 120 to 125 dB(A), with some references claiming 133 dB(A) for the threshold of pain.
 Active ear muffs are available with electronic noise cancellation that can reduce direct path ear canal noise by approximately 17–33 dB, depending on the low, medium, or high frequency at which attenuation is measured.
-Passive earplugs vary in their measured attenuation, ranging from 20 dB to 30 dB, depending on whether they are properly used, and if low pass mechanical filters are also being used.
+Passive earplugs vary in their measured attenuation, ranging from 20 dB to 30 dB, depending on the fit of the earplugs, whether the employee can and knows how to insert the earplugs into the ear canal correctly, and whether they are used correctly and if low pass mechanical filters are also being used.

-In practice
+Double protection

+The Canadian standard requires the use of two passive protective measures simultaneously at noise levels above 105 dBA.
+But the noise reduction does not increase very much.
+It is recommended to estimate the attenuation by adding 5 dB to the highest attenuation of one of the two HPDs.
+This recommendation does not take into account individual differences at all, and may lead to error.

 Using both ear muffs (whether passive or active) and earplugs simultaneously results in maximum protection, but the efficacy of such combined protection relative to preventing permanent ear damage is inconclusive, with evidence indicating that a combined noise reduction ratio (NRR) of only 36 dB (C-weighted) is the maximum possible using ear muffs and earplugs simultaneously, equating to only a 36 - 7 = 29 dB(A) protection.
-Some high-end, passive, custom-molded earplugs also have a mechanical filter inserted into the center of the earmolded plug, with a small opening facing to the outside; this design permits being able to hear range commands at a gun range, for example, while still having full rating impulse noise protection.
+Some high-end, passive, custom-molded earplugs also have a mechanical filter inserted into the center of the plug molded to the ear, with a small opening facing to the outside; this design permits being able to hear range commands at a gun range, for example, while still having full rating impulse noise protection.

 Such custom molded earplugs with low pass filter and mechanical valve typically have a +85 dB(A) mechanical clamp, in addition to having a lowpass filter response, thereby providing typically 30-31 dB attenuation to loud impulse noises, with only a 21 dB reduction under low noise conditions across the human voice audible frequency range (300–4000 Hz) (thereby providing low attenuation between shots being fired), to permit hearing range commands.
 Similar functions are also available in standardized earplugs that are not custom molded.

+Derating in several countries

+The wide variation in recommendations may be due in part to the very large inter-individual variability in results that cannot be predicted; but can be taken into account by individual measurements.